hetu-script/hetu-script/doc/SYNTAX.md

 # Hetu Script

-Hetu's grammar is close to typescript/kotlin/swift and other modern languages, hence need very little time to get familar with.
+Hetu's grammar close to most modern languages, hence need very little time to get familar with.

+Key point:

+- Semicolon is optional.
+- Type check and annotation is optional.
+- Type is annotated with a colon after the identifier (like typescript/kotlin/swift).

 ## Script file structure